dhermes/bezier/docs/native-libraries.rst

 C Headers
 ---------

-The C headers for ``libbezier`` will be included in the source-tree
+The C headers for ``libbezier`` will be included in the installed package

 .. testsetup:: show-headers, show-lib, show-pxd